bloomberg/memray/docs/stats.rst

     memray stats [options] <results>

-The only argument the ``tree`` subcommand requires is the capture file previously generated using :doc:`the run subcommand <run>`.
+The only argument the ``stats`` subcommand requires is the capture file previously generated using :doc:`the run subcommand <run>`.

 The output will be printed directly to the standard output of the terminal.